 Course Leaders: Dr Simon Learmount and Dr Ben Hardy

-Financial Modelling Workshop
+Financial Modelling Workshops

 One of the overall aims of the MFin programme is to equip students with a broad and relevant toolkit of skills that they can leverage fully in their post MFin careers.
 Developing strong financial modelling skills is quite central to success in many areas across the Finance spectrum.
 In order to help students enhance their modelling skills, we run a two day financial modelling programme.
 This programme is intended to train students in model building best practice through a series of hands on exercises including the construction of a fully integrated model from scratch.